The main difference between a circumcised (cut) and uncircumcised (uncut) penis is the presence of foreskin around the head of the penis.

 Uncut: shows that being uncut your risk of developing a urinary tract infection (UTI), mostly in the first year of life.
 Smegma buildup can also increase infection risks that lead to phimosis and balanitis.
 Practicing good hygiene can help prevent these infections.

 Cut: Cut men may have a reduced risk of contracting sexually transmitted infections (STIs) like genital herpes.
 They’re also 50 to 60 percent less likely to contract human immunodeficiency virus (HIV) from female partners.
 There isn’t comparable evidence to support or deny this decreased risk in men who have sex with men.

 Cut: Despite shaky research to the contrary, women whose partners are cut are no less likely to develop cervical cancer.
-The main risk factor for cervical cancer is human papillomavirus (HPV), which has no link to being cut.
-One study does suggest that circumcised men are less likely to develop HPV, but no research conclusively shows that being cut reduces the risk of spreading HPV to a female partner.
+The main risk factor for cervical cancer is human papillomavirus (HPV), which has no link to being cut. does suggest that circumcised men are less likely to develop HPV, but no research conclusively shows that being cut reduces the risk of spreading HPV to a female partner.

 Being cut or uncut doesn’t have enough impact on your risk for most conditions to universally recommend the procedure.
 It doesn’t affect your overall sexual health.

 The major difference is that if you’re uncut, you’ll need to wash regularly under the foreskin to reduce your risk for infection and other conditions.
 Taking steps to reduce your risk of sexually transmitted infections, such as using condoms, is important regardless of whether you’re circumcised.